 The New Jersey Devils are a franchise in the National Hockey League (NHL) in close proximity to New York.
 If you would like to see a live ice hockey game in New York, they are the third team you can choose from in the area.
 Ice hockey is one of the 4 top sports in the US, and the attendance record at New Jersey Devils games reflects the sport’s popularity.
-A great atmosphere at the games is guaranteed – the New Jersey Devils are a first-class team and are often favored to win in the Stanley Cup play-offs.
+A great atmosphere at the games is guaranteed – the New Jersey Devils are a first-class team and are often favored to win in the Stanley Cup playoffs.

+There is hardly another team in the NHL that has moved around as much as the New Jersey Devils.
+These frequent relocations are unheard of in Germany.
+However, in the US, these teams are franchises that are sold to different owners, hence the numerous moves.
 The Devils were founded in Kansas in 1974 and played their first games in the NHL as the Kansas City Scouts.
 Just two years later, they moved to Denver where they became the Colorado Rockies.
 Since 1982, they are the New Jersey Devils – following their move to the East Coast and into Prudential Center in Newark.

-When there are several teams in the same sport category in one city, it is often the case that one team is dominant and the other(s) lie in its shadow.
+When there are several teams in the same sports category in one city, it is often the case that one team is dominant and the other(s) lie in its shadow.
 But that is not the case with the New Jersey Devils.
 While the New York Rangers play in the metropolitan area as well, one team does not dominate over the other.
 The New Jersey Devils are three-time Stanley Cup Champions: 1995, 2000, and most recently 2003.
 From 2005 to now, the Devils won the Atlantic Division four times and also became Conference Champions in 2012.

 The New Jersey Devils have two rivals in close proximity: die New York Rangers and the Philadelphia Flyers.
 When these teams meet, the atmosphere is at a fever pitch.

 The New Jersey Devils have a sensational fan base and the atmosphere at games is always crazy.
 It is for this reason alone that you should not miss a Devils game – it is definitely worth experiencing.
 All ice hockey games have an unbelievable level of excitement.